-Diabetes and Urinary Tract Infections: One of the critical concerns in managing diabetes is related to the kidneys.
+Diabetes and urinary tract infections are common.
+Here is a guide to the symptoms and information on treating UTI’s when they occur.
+One of the critical concerns in managing diabetes is related to the kidneys.
 As these organs work to eliminate waste there can become a secondary risk of infection.
 Those risks are most pronounced in diabetic women who must treat a urinary tract infection (UTI).

 We each dispose of more than a quart of urine each day, although this can vary based on how much fluid you drink and the type of foods you eat.